Skip to main content

 chr keygen --file <target>

-Chromia CLI looks for .chromia/config, but it's possible to override this using the --secret flag of chr tx.
-We can save the keypairs for Alice and Bob as follows:
+The Chromia CLI looks for .chromia/config, but this can be overridden using the --secret flag of chr tx.
+Save the keypairs for Alice and Bob as follows:

 chr keygen --file .chromia/config-alice